 How do you book the Mayor’s Balcony?

-For more information about booking the Mayor’s Balcony, you’ll need to reach out to the San Francisco City Hall events team.
-They have their own dedicated website and info here.
-This is separate from the civil ceremony information, and they have their own office on the 4th floor.
+You’ll need to reach out to the San Francisco City Hall events team.
+This is separate from the Civil Ceremony information.
+They have their own office on the 4th floor.

 Then there are contracts, insurance, vendor forms, various permits and fees.
 It sounds scary, but it’s really not.
 The team is there to help and will hold your hand through it all.